-Born in NYC and following a very interesting, adventurous, yet mildly delinquent childhood...
+Born in NYC and following a very interesting and adventurous childhood...
 Kevin was a fine arts photography major throughout college.

 He entered into photojournalism as a staff photographer for the Arizona Republic in 1972.
 During his 10 years at the Republic, he especially enjoyed exploring the small towns and back country throughout the great state of Arizona and the desert southwest.

 In 1982, he started his own freelance photography business, On the Road USA, Photographic Productions.
 This new company took them on an extended five year tour throughout the United States.
 Having greater creative "latitude" than he did in the newspaper business, he was able to better pursue his interests in photography as an art medium.

 In 1986, he threw away his Nikons in exchange for 100 lbs. of gear...
 Armed with a video camera and 2-channels of audio he decided to go into the zany world of television news.

 This Emmy award winning photographer has traveled the planet having unbelievable adventures while on assignment for various TV news affiliations including NBC, UPN, CBS and FOX.
 Features, documentaries and special projects, have won him many prestigious local and national awards.

 Currently, Kevin lives in the mountains outside of Denver, Colorado.
 He has recently retired from his position as News Operations Manager with KDVR-FOX31/KWGN-Ch2.
 One of his main responsibilities was heading up the news photography and editing staffs.
 He was responsible for the daily creative "look and feel" of the staff's final product.

 Kevin is now able to spend time pursuing creative goals with his first love, still photography.
 He maintains his own website www.kevinscofield.com which highlights his unique photographic perspective.